s0ynd/Eduvulkan-web-app/README.md

 -login (site problem) u can fix it with macro or smth like proton pass IF U GOT ANY ISSUES PLEASE REPORT IT

+# shhh
+maybe sneakpeak i gonna try to add extensions (idk how but i will learn) + i wanna add themes like dark mode :D